3bobo/3bobo.github.io/_pages/about.md

 News
 ======
 2022.10: One paper accepted by RAL.
 2022.06: The [code](https://github.com/3bobo/lttr) of LTTR was released.
 2022.01: One paper accepted by TMM.
 2021.10: One paper accepted by BMVC2021.
 2021.06: One paper accepted by IROS2021.

 Publications
 ======
-Exploiting More Information in Sparse Point Cloud for 3D Sing **Yubo Cui**, Jiayao Shan, Zuoxu Gu, Zhiheng Li, Zheng Fang IEEE Robotics and Automation (RAL)
+*Exploiting More Information in Sparse Point Cloud for 3D Single Object Tracking
+**Yubo Cui**, Jiayao Shan, Zuoxu Gu, Zhiheng Li, Zheng Fang
+IEEE Robotics and Automation (RAL)

 Professional Activities
 ======